What Does it Take to Be a Laundry and Dry-Cleaning Worker?

 Featured schools near , edit

-Laundry and Dry-Cleaning Workers state the following job skills are important in their day-to-day work.
+When polled, Laundry and Dry-Cleaning Workers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.